Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 Yes, leave this as an expansion.
 Because the idea of “stealing” needs a paragraph of explanation.
 (Say a number.
 What if nothing is there?
 How to prevent repeating the same number during the game, if that’s allowed?)

-IDEA (could be its own expansion): Add secret objectives or powers to the player areas (expansion).
+IDEA (could be its own expansion): Add secret objectives or powers to the inventories (expansion).

-IDEA (could be its own expansion): Turn the train types ( = hot air balloons I guess) into characters or resources that each have their own unique effect?
+IDEA (could be its own expansion): Turn the balloon types ( = hot air balloons I guess) into characters or resources that each have their own unique effect?

 {{% /rules-block %}}